Creckeryop/NOBORU/README.md

     - DPAD_LEFT + START
 - **How to download chapters in background?**
     - There is only one way to download in background, don't press Power button! screen will shut by itself
+- **Image loading is the same speed as downloading from network, is it broken?**
+    - It is not broken, if you download chapters at the same time with reading.
+Image loading and downloading working in the one-thread mode.
+And your page that you are reading putted in queue, but if first task in queue is active, app can't cancel it not to corrupt data.
+That's why it is happening.
+If i will find a way to make it faster, i will make it faster.
 - **Reader doesn't load some images**
     - Please create Issue and describe how you come to this (Parser you used, Manga, Chapter and page)
 - **I downloaded app and can't see any parsers**